 43-inch, super useful

-With the a7r III pumping out massive 42MB RAW files, having enough storage on the go is not enough — you also need fast storage.
-I travel with many SD cards since I never empty the cards while traveling: I always have a copy on the card and on my laptop for redundancy until I can back them up to my NAS.
+With the a7R III pumping out massive 42MB RAW files (even more for uncompressed RAWs), you need to have gobs of storage at hand, especially if you want to have backup redundancy while traveling.
+I shot 848GB of photos and videos on my New Zealand trip alone!
+But having enough storage on the go is not enough — you also need fast storage.
+I travel with a ton of SD cards since I never empty the cards while traveling: I always have a copy on the card and on my laptop for redundancy until I can back them up to my NAS.
+While only a few cameras support the new UHS-II standard for the next generation of faster SD cards, there's still a benefit to using UHS-II cards: you can import photos to your computer much faster.

 ThinkTank Pixel Pocket Rocket